Project Overview

 Project Details

-- Homes: 97 three-storey townhomes (4-plexes to 8-plexes), designed to foster community and efficient management
+• Homes: 97 three-storey townhomes and multi-family homes designed to foster community and efficient management.

-We want to hear from our neighbours—the residents of Overlanders and the surrounding neighbourhoods.
+We want to hear from residents of Overlanders, Canon Ridge, and nearby community members, as well as community partners and stakeholders.
 Please complete the Wahkohtowin Community Feedback Form below to share your input.
 Your feedback will help ensure this project reflects community needs and priorities.

-Community appreciation draw: Eligible participants will be entered into a draw to win a gift card.
+Community appreciation draw: Eligible participants (residents of Overlanders or Canon Ridge) will be entered to win one of three $100 gift cards!

 Updates